griquelme/tidyms-notebooks/README.md

 Read Me
 =======

-This repository contains notebooks for the Applications 1 and 2 in the paper **A Python-based pipeline for preprocessing LC-MS data for untargeted metabolomics workflows** (ADD DOI).
-Currently the paper is in peer review and the data necessary for application 1 is under internal review by Metabolight's staff.
+This repository contains notebooks for the Applications published in the paper **A Python-based pipeline for preprocessing LC-MS data for untargeted metabolomics workflows** (https://doi.org/10.3390/metabo10100416).

 Usage
 -----